IUDataStructuresCourse/course-web-page-Fall-2021/lectures/Nov-17.md

 }
 ```

+The following function `activity_selector` implments the
+greedy algorithm for wedding planning.

+* The `activity` array maps activity numbers to activity objects.
   The activities are already sorted by finish time.

-activity array maps activity numbers to activity objects
-k is the last activity that was selected.
+* k is the last activity that was selected.
-n is the total number of activities.
+* n is the total number of activities.

 ```
 static LinkedList<Integer>